-Once registration goes live, we will have a Google map of all the sites for you to choose from on the Chicago River Day site registration page.
+Once registration goes live, we will have a Google map of all the sites for you to choose from on the Chicago River Day registration page.
 You will register by clicking on the link for your desired site and completing the Eventbrite registration form.
 Every participant must register individually, anyone under 18 requires a guardian to sign them up.

 What is the minimum age of volunteer that can attend?

 At most sites, the minimum age of event participant is eight years old.
 We welcome familes to volunteer together, provided there is one adult watching any children under eight.
-A handful of sites are family friendly, meaning that the little ones can hang out at other parts of the site with a parent while the rest of the family volunteers.
+A handful of sites are super family friendly, meaning that the little ones can hang out at other parts of the site with a parent while the rest of the family volunteers.

 What will volunteers be doing that day?

 Volunteer activities vary from site to site.
-Volunteer projects on Chicago River Day include trash collection, sorting trash for recycling, removing invasive vegetation, sprucing up river-edge trails, planting native seedlings and more.
-Contact the site captain at your desired location for specific activities.
+Volunteer projects on Chicago River Day include trash collection, removing invasive vegetation, sprucing up river-edge trails, planting native seedlings and more.

 How do I get to my site?

 What can I expect when I arrive at my site?

 Chicago River Day is an outdoor event located in a variety of city parks, forest preserves, school yards and businesses all along the banks of the Chicago River system and its tributaries.
-Each site has a site captain to greet you upon arrival.
-They will ask you to sign Friends' liability waiver, collect any additionally required waivers, provide an overview of the day’s activities, a safety talk, and distribute supplies and t-shirts to all volunteers.
+Each site has a Site Captain to greet you upon arrival.
+They will check you in against the registration list, provide an overview of the day’s activities, a safety talk, and distribute supplies and t-shirts to all volunteers.